zackferrofields/zackferrofields.github.io/README.md

 ### Senior Front-End Developer, AIS London – MAY 2013 - FEB 2014.

 **Dozenate:**
 An `Android` alarm clock with charity micro-payments.
 The application was built for Android 4.0+.
 The proof-of-concept involved building custom UI components including an analogue clock with draggable dials for setting alarms.
-The app used “Just Test Giving” to send micro-payments to charities via SMS.
+The app used “Just Text Giving” to send micro-payments to charities via SMS.

 ---